jpscardoso97/philarmoniab-kaggle/README.md

 - min_samples_split
 - min_samples_leaf

-## Evaluate results
+### Calculate predictions on test data
-During the analysis of different models it was used accuracy during cross validation and for validation it was used AUROC to measure the performance of the model.
+During the analysis of different models it was used accuracy during cross validation and AUROC for validation and to measure the performance of the model.
+The data pipeline saves the trained model and uses it by default (instead of running training every time the pipeline is run).
+The model is saved in the `saved_models` folder.

+## How to run the code
+To run the pipeline simply run main.py